 *Did you know... the garden provides lectures and workshops throughout the summer?
 Learn more here.

 Explore Chicago’s Chinese culture

-Chicago’s Chinatown, located just 20 minutes from downtown, is one of the most dense and culturally significant neighborhoods in the city.
-With it’s Chinese style buildings and exotic food and shopping, this neighborhood is a must see for locals and tourists alike.
+Chicago’s Chinatown, located just 20 minutes from downtown, is one of the densest and culturally significant neighborhoods in the city.
+With its Chinese style buildings and exotic food and shopping, this neighborhood is a must-see for locals and tourists alike.

 Photo Credit: City of Chicago

 If you haven’t yet experienced the Millennium Park Film Series, now is the time before the season ends.
 There are still plenty of great movies to come from Wall-E to School of Rock and Coco, check out their schedule to see the full listing.

 *Did you know...movies in the park are always free?